simonq80/datagovernancener/README.md

-## Datasets & Trained NER model removed for confidentiality reasons
+## Datasets, Trained NER model & some code removed due to confidentiality agreement

 ## Datasets
 Datasets contains sets of unlabelled data, labelled data and models trained from the labelled data